Note: This is part of a four-part recipe series, the Search for Enjococado.

 - Drain the tomato/tomatillo/chile mixture, reserving liquid and place into a blender.
 Add 1 cup of the reserved liquid.

-- Add the onion mixture to the blender and blend until smooth.
+- Remove the cinnamon stick from the onion mixture and add to the blender.
+Blend until smooth.
 There’s no such thing as overblending here, so feel free to continue to blend.
 I personally like to see small pieces of chiles in the final product, but you may not.

 - When blended, add mixture to pot (or Dutch oven) and turn heat to medium-low.
 It’s important to do this when the pot is still warm.
 Stir well, scraping any chicken pieces off the bottom of the pot.